-This took much longer than I anticipated with the test scripts needing to be revised after my UAT resource felt they could not understand the requirements.
+This took much longer than I anticipated with the test scripts needing to be revised after my UAT resource (my partner who is a developer) felt they could not understand the requirements.
 It was an excellent lesson on using picture representation solely, to identify the steps and expected results that meet the acceptance criteria.

 This asks the obvious question what makes an excellent test case and how do you write one?

 For me, it’s written in simple language, with minimal acronym’s unless the author has included a reference legend and includes the following points:

 - Clear steps to follow